C-Damian/cloud-ops-api-gateway/README.md

 This is a personal learning project, but suggestions and improvements are welcome!
 Feel free to open issues or submit pull requests.

-## 📄 License

-This project is for educational purposes.
-Feel free to use and modify as needed for your own learning.